AtiChetsurakul/codealongcsfordsaiAti/README.md

 # Python for DSAI
+### this use to be a save data for student, Ati, for coding along lecture
 This is the repository for the course Python for DSAI at Asian Institute of Technology.

 Some resource worth mentioning: